Research Directions

 Overall, the stipend should be sufficient to live rather comfortably in Edinburgh, see, e.g., this reddit thread.

 Requirements: Python programming skills, solid mathematical background.
 An international equivalent of the UK 2:1 honours degree (i.e. bachelor's degree with high-enough GPA) in computer science, mathematics, or a related discipline.
 A master's is desirable but not required.
-A proof of English language proficiency (can be postponed until after the offer, the offer will then be conditional on receiving an appropriate proof).
+A proof of English language proficiency (can be postponed until after the offer, if so the offer will be conditional on receiving an appropriate proof).
 See more on this page.